AspieCoder1/YouthHack8/README.md

 We aimed to change this by creating an web app that allowed us to raise awareness of mental health of young people.
 This app was created at the Youth Hack #8, part of the HacManchester program, we entered this app for the federation challenge which was: `to create a digital solution for social challanges faced by people in the North of England and the UK as a whole`, a challange that we ended up winning with this solution.

+## Technology used
+* Node.js
+* HandlebarsJS
+* CSS
+* HTML

+## Planned upgrades
+* verson two will eventually be converted to a react app when I get arround to it, because React is cool and I have other project that I need to complete and work on.

 ## Requirements

 * Node.js